 We rely on a combination of patent and trademark laws in the United States and other countries, trade secret protection, confidentiality agreements and other contractual arrangements with our employees, consultants and others to maintain our competitive position.
 In particular, our success depends, in part, on our ability to maintain patent protection for our products, technologies and inventions, maintain the confidentiality of our trade secrets and know-how, operate without infringing upon the proprietary rights of others and prevent others from infringing upon our proprietary rights.
 Despite our efforts to protect our proprietary rights, it is possible that competitors or other unauthorized third parties may obtain, copy, use or disclose our technologies, inventions, processes or improvements.
 Moreover, other parties may independently develop similar or competing technology, methods, know-how or design around any patents that may be issued to or held by us.
 Unauthorized parties may also attempt to copy or reverse engineer certain aspects of our products that we consider proprietary.
 We cannot assure you that our existing or any future patents or other intellectual property rights will not be challenged, invalidated or circumvented, or will otherwise provide us with meaningful protection.
-If our patents and other intellectual property do not adequately protect our technology, our competitors may be able to offer products similar to ours.
-Our competitors may also be able to develop similar technology independently or design around any patent(s) granted to us, and we may not be able to detect the unauthorized use of our proprietary technology or take appropriate steps to prevent such use.
+If our patents and other intellectual property on take appropriate steps to prevent such use.